carlosalberto20/Populacao-de-Pernambuco-2010-2022/README.md

-# Mapa Interativo da População do Estado de Pernambuco
+# População do Estado de Pernambuco

 ## 🔎 Objetivo do Projeto